Motorcycle sport: Land speed

 Land speed is where a single rider accelerates over a 1 to 3 mi long straight track (usually on dry lake beds) and is timed for top speed through a trap at the end of the run.
 The rider must exceed the previous top speed record for that class or type of bike for their name to be placed on the record books.
 See— for an example.

 Enduro

-Enduro is not exactly racing, because the main objective is to traverse a series of checkpoints, arriving exactly "on time" in accordance with your beginning time and the time it is supposed to take to arrive at each checkpoint.
+Enduro, not to be confused with Enduro (mountain biking), is not exactly racing, because the main objective is to traverse a series of checkpoints, arriving exactly "on time" in accordance with your beginning time and the time it is supposed to take to arrive at each checkpoint.
 The courses are usually run over thick wooded terrain, sometimes with large obstacles such as logs, ditches, and sudden drops.

 Freestyle Motocross

 A competition based upon points for acrobatic ability on an MX bike over jumps.
 This activity evolved from Motocross a continuing popular form of racing at both the Amateur and Professional levels.